bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-25-christian-decker-onion-routing-deep-dive.md

 HMAC does not verify, then we will just say, “hey, away, it just failed.
 Tear it down, the entire route, we can't go on.”

-&#91;Audience member&#93;: _“I'm sorry I keep asking the same thing, but what exactly do you do?
+[Audience member]: _“I'm sorry I keep asking the same thing, but what exactly do you do?
 What do you mean, ‘go away?’
 What happens, what does the product exactly do when it fails to decrypt?”_

 So what we do then is, we don't fail decrypting, but we fail verifying integrity.
 It's the same.
 So the